MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/How-to-Create-a-Configuration-Manager-Connector.md

 11. On the **Confirmation** page, make sure that you receive the following confirmation message:

-    “You have successfully completed the System Center Configuration Manager Connector Wizard.”
+    **You have successfully completed the System Center Configuration Manager Connector Wizard.**

     Then, click **Close**.